aeyobd/danielboyea/content/posts/durham-2024/index.md

     caption="The orbit of our model in the R-z plane (cylindrical radius and z-coordinate).
 The initial position of sculptor is marked with the green triangle, and the track lightens with time, evolving slightly past an orange dot marking today. "
 >}}

+## Results

+Matching the density profiles is a work in progress.
+I am working on adjusting the dark matter halos to match the present-day velocity dispersion.
+Additionally, the stellar component is challenging to match (and what is shown below technically only includes bound stars).

+The break radius is calculated using the fit from Peñarrubia et al. (2009),
+$$
+r_b = C\,\sigma_{\rm los}\, \Delta t
+$$
+where \(C=0.55\) is a fitted coefficient, \(\sigma_{\rm los}\) is the line-of-sight velocity dispersion, and \(\Delta t\) is the time since the last pericentric passage.
+We find a break radius of $r_b \approx 60$ arcminutes, larger than the location of the stellar excess reported in Sestito et al. (2023) at 30 arcminutes.
+Alternative orbits which may yield better results are a work in progress.

 {{<figure
     src="density_i_f.svg"